IBM-Bluemix-Docs/containers/cs_security.md

 </p>

   5. For private firewalls, allow the appropriate IBM Cloud infrastructure (SoftLayer) private IP ranges.
 Consult [this link](https://knowledgelayer.softlayer.com/faq/what-ip-ranges-do-i-allow-through-firewall) beginning with the **Backend (private) Network** section.
-      - Add all of the [locations within the regions](cs_regions.html#locations) that you are using
+      - Add all of the [locations within the regions](cs_regions.html#locations) that you are using.
-      - Note that you must add the dal01 location (data center)
+      - Note that you must add the dal01 location (data center).
-      - Open ports 80 and 443 to allow the cluster bootstrapping process
+      - Open ports 80 and 443 to allow the cluster bootstrapping process.

+  6. To create persistent volume claims for data storage, allow egress access through your firewall for the [IBM Cloud infrastructure (SoftLayer) IP addresses](https://knowledgelayer.softlayer.com/faq/what-ip-ranges-do-i-allow-through-firewall) of the location (data center) that your cluster is in.
+      - To find the location (data center) of your cluster, run `bx cs clusters`.
+      - Allow access to the IP range for both the **Frontend (public) network** and **Backend (private) Network**.
+      - Note that you must add the dal01 location (data center) for the **Backend (private) Network**.

-  6. Optional: To access the load balancer from outside of the VLAN, open the port for incoming network traffic on the specific IP address of that load balancer.
+  7. Optional: To access the load balancer from outside of the VLAN, open the port for incoming network traffic on the specific IP address of that load balancer.

-  7. Optional: To access the Ingress controller from outside of the VLAN, open either port 80 or 443 for incoming network traffic on the specific IP address of that Ingress controller, depending on which port you have configured.
+  8. Optional: To access the Ingress controller from outside of the VLAN, open either port 80 or 443 for incoming network traffic on the specific IP address of that Ingress controller, depending on which port you have configured.

 ## Restricting network traffic to edge worker nodes
 {: #cs_edge}